Great Smoky Mountains Fall Foliage

 ● Western North Carolina Highest Elevations (above 5,000 ft) – Grandfather Mountain, Graveyard Fields, Mount Mitchell.
 Great Smoky Mountains National Park- Clingmans Dome, Mount LeConte, Andrews Bald. – Late September to First Week of October.

 ● Western North Carolina ( 3,000-4,000 ft) – Asheville area North and South.
 Craggy Gardens, Beech Mountain, Boone, Blowing Rock.
-In the GSM go to Ramsey Cascades, Cataloochee Valley, Gatlinburg.
+In the GSM go to Ramsey Cascades, Cataloochee Valley, and Gatlinburg.
 About the 2nd or 3rd week of October

 Here is a Map Showing Typical Fall Foliage Peak Colors Time Table in the Great Smoky Mountains